 Making friends across Bangor often starts with familiar coastal plans.
 A short meet near the seafront, a walk along the Marina, or a quick catch‑up in the centre keeps things comfortable.
 Keep the first meet public and time‑boxed so it feels easy to say yes.
 If you click, suggest another simple plan soon — the second meet is where things stop being ‘new’ and start feeling like a friendship.

-Whether you have just moved to Bangor or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Bangor, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: